discretize/discretize-guides/builds/mesmer/condi-mirage/index.md

 cmGuide: ""
 ---

-<Specialization name="Mirage" text="Staxe Mirage"/> is an incredidbly strong build capable of generating large amounts of <Boon name="Alacrity"/> and <Boon name="Might"/>, that is especially strong on 100CM and in lowman scenarios. <Specialization name="Mirage" text="Staxe Mirage"/> can be played as a solo <Boon name="Alacrity"/> provider or share generation with another build such as <Specialization name="Specter"/>.
+<Specialization name="Mirage" text="Staxe Mirage"/> is an incredibly strong build capable of generating large amounts of <Boon name="Alacrity"/> and <Boon name="Might"/>, that is especially strong on 100CM and in lowman scenarios. <br/>It can be played as a solo <Boon name="Alacrity"/> provider or share generation with another build such as <Specialization name="Specter"/> or <Specialization name="Renegade" />.
 When sharing and doing a damage focused rotation, <Specialization name="Mirage" text="Staxe Mirage"/> can maintain roughly 12 stacks of <Boon name="Might"/> and over 50% of the <Boon name="Alacrity"/> generation.
 Solo, with an adjusted rotation and some <Attribute name="Boon Duration"/>, it is capable of maintaining 100% <Boon name="Alacrity"/> uptime.

 <Divider text="Equipment"/>